Ben-Ortiz/cs419_group_project/README.md

 - [ ] Final Report: Due final week of semester

 Note: Code freeze and presentation will be announced after midterm report

+How to test this:
+open 1 terminal in administrator mode and type 'ipconfig'
+note your IPv4 address
+use port 8888

+open 3 terminals
+1 terminal is for the server
+1 terminal is for the 1st client
+1 terminal is for the 2nd client

+in the server terminal, type "python server.py 'YOUR IPv4 address' 8888" to start the server

+in the 1st client terminal type "python app.py"
+type "create"
+enter a username (example: alice) enter a password (example: alice) type "message"

+in the 1st client terminal type "python app.py"
+type "create"
+enter a username (example: bob) enter a password (example: bob) type "message"

+Now you can send messages from one to the other and the messages will appear in all terminals (server terminal, 1st client terminal and 2nd client terminal)